 When to start with the Design and Development process?

-Soon after you decide to develop a medical device.
+The answer is soon after you decide to develop a medical device.

 This article guides you through the first steps of D&D. Let me know your comments, and you can always re-read the article on our webpage.